ClemBotProject/ClemBot/ClemBot.Docs/docs/Tags.md

 * `tag_delete`

 :::note
-You do not need the `tag_delete` claim to delete a tag that you own
+You do not need the `tag_delete` claim to delete a tag that you own.
 :::

 #### Format